acbsp/bonafide.guru/en/contents.rst

 (Narayana Maharaja, Murwillumbah, Australia, February 18th, 2002)

-Here Narayana Maharaja boldly declares his rights in direct competition with all ISKCON gurus to inherit the position or replace Shrila Prabhupada rather than complement, assist or help Him.
-Narayana Maharaja *directly competes* with Shrila Prabhupada.
+Here Narayana Maharaja boldly declares his rights in direct competition with all ISKCON gurus to inherit the position or replace |SP|
+rather than complement, assist or help Him.
+Narayana Maharaja *directly competes* with |SP|.

-In order to fulfill the above task – to replace Shrila Prabhupada, Narayana Maharaja persisted that his followers should spread mainly his books rather than Shrila Prabhupada one’s:
+In order to fulfill the above task – to replace |SP|, Narayana Maharaja persisted that his followers should spread mainly his books rather than |SP| one’s:

 "Now Srila Gurudeva (Narayana Maharaja) has requested that we start what he calls 'a second revolution' in preaching and book distribution.
 He